elec327/elec327.github.io/lab4/index.md

 Your task is to write a program which cycles the LED through the colors of the rainbow.
 To do this, create an array of at least length 32 which contains R, G, and B values.
 You can generate these using Python (e.g., the [matplotlib hsv colormap](https://matplotlib.org/stable/tutorials/colors/colormaps.html)).
+Sample code in a Jupyter notebook is [here](GenerateColorMap.ipynb).
 Using the watchdog timer in timer mode with the VLO and the `/8192` divider, cycle through the values.
 You will need to:
   - chose an appropriate PWM frequency
   - configure TimerA0 and TimerA1 to run at this frequency